kolotsey/netconf-client/README.md

 - `.editConfigDelete(xpath: string, values: object): Observable<EditConfigResult>`

     Send an edit-config (delete operation) request to the server.
-The `xpath` argument is the XPath expression of the element to be deleted.
-The `values` argument should provide the key of the element to be deleted.
+The `xpath` argument is the XPath expression of the container to be deleted.
+The `values` argument should provide the key of the container to be deleted.
     Example:

     ```typescript
     const netconf = new Netconf({